chami98/Personal-expense-tracker-app/README.md

 2. Add expenses and categorize them.
 3. Monitor your spending habits and adjust your budget accordingly.

-## 🤝 Contributing

-Contributions are always welcome!
-If you would like to contribute to the Weather Application, please follow these steps:

-1. Fork this repository.
-2. Create a new branch for your changes.
-3. Make your changes and commit them to your branch.
-4. Push your changes to your fork.
-5. Create a pull request with a description of your changes.

 ---

 Thank you for checking out the Personal Expense Tracker Android App!
 If you have any questions or feedback, please feel free to reach out.
 Happy coding! 🎉